JaredGold/JaredGoldstein_T3A2-A/README.md

 - As an admin, I want to be able to view all current placed orders, so that I can fulfil the order
 - As an admin, I want to be able to update the current price of boxes, so that I can change prices on the fly
 - As an admin, I want to be able to view all previous orders, so that I can update prices dependent on demand
+- As an admin, I want to be able to ban/delete users, so that I maintain control over my app